-A CAUTION: After installation, and periodically thereafter, check to ensure that no flame comes in contact with any log.
-With the heater set to high, check to see if flames contact any log.
+A CAUTION: After installation and periodically thereafter, check to ensure that no yellow flame comes in contact with any log.
+With the heater set to High, check to see if yellow flames contact any log.
 If so, reposition logs according to the log installation instructions in this manual.
-Flames contacting logs will create soot.
+Yellow flames contacting logs will create soot.

+It is very important to install the logs exactly as instructed.
+Do not modify logs.
+Use only logs supplied with heater.
 Each log is marked with a number.
 This number will help you to identify the logs when installing.
 After installing logs, add decorative cinders around the grate base, do not place any decorative cinders on logs or burner.